About The Program

 For course syllabi, contact Carleton Global Engagement at email@example.com.

 Dates & Fees

-The Arts and Culture in Cameroon program runs every fall semester (mid September to mid December).
+The Buddhist Studies in Bodh Gaya, India Program runs every fall semester (late August to mid December).

-The program fee includes tuition, room and board, CISI emergency medical insurance, and program-related travel within Cameroon.
+The program fee includes tuition, room and board, CISI emergency medical insurance, round-trip London- Delhi- London airfare, and program-related travel within India.

-Students are responsible for books and materials, passport and visa fees, round-trip airfare to and from Cameroon, and personal expenses.
+Students are responsible for books and research materials, passport and visa fees, transportation to and from London, and personal expenses.